Ruaha National Park

 It is also an excellent park for predators.
 Lions are not only numerous and very habituated to vehicles, but the pride tends to be unusually large, often numbering more than 20 individuals.

-It is one of the last major strongholds for African wild dog populations with more than 100 found here.
+It is one of the last major strongholds for African wild dog populations, with more than 100 found here.
 Black-backed jackal and spotted hyena are both very common and easily seen, and the rarer striped hyena, though seldom observed, also lives here.

 Ruaha is heaven for bird lovers with over 570 species sighted in the park once again with an interesting mix of southern and northern species.

-Of particular note are substantial and visible populations of Black-collared lovebirds and ashy starlings, this is perhaps the only savanna reserve in East Africa where the crested barbet replaces the red-and-yellow barbet.
+Of particular note are substantial and visible populations of Black-collared lovebirds and ashy starlings.
+This is perhaps the only savanna reserve in East Africa where the crested barbet replaces the red-and-yellow barbet.

-Along the rivers expect to find water birds like goliath herons, saddle-billed storks, white-headed plovers, and the white-backed night heron.
+Along the rivers, expect to find water birds like goliath herons, saddle-billed storks, white-headed plovers, and the white-backed night heron.

-There are six species of both vultures and hornbills including the recently described Tanzanian red-billed hornbill.
+There are six species of both vultures and hornbills, including the recently described Tanzanian red-billed hornbill.

-Raptors are also well represented; with bateleur and fish eagle probably the most visible large birds of prey, and the localized Eleanora’s falcon quite common in December and January.
+Raptors are also well represented, with bateleur and fish eagle probably the most visible large birds of prey, and the localized Eleanora’s falcon quite common in December and January.

 Keen bird watchers visit Ruaha National Park from mid-November to March when migrant birds swell the numbers.
 Then a variety of waders appear along the riverbanks, together with flocks of white and Abdim’s storks.